 The support plan must be finalized and agreed to, with the informed consent of the individual in writing, and signed by all individuals and providers responsible for its implementation.
 The plan must be distributed to the individual and other people involved in the plan. (b) The plan is based on the support coordinator's functional assessment of the individual and all other assessments that are pertinent.
-Missouri uses the MOCABI (Missouri Critical Adaptive Behaviors Inventory) functional assessment tool for Adults and Vineland or other age appropriate tools for children.
-Assessments include observations and information gathered from the members of the team.
+Missouri uses the MOCABI (Missouri Critical Adaptive Behaviors Inventory) functional assessment tool for Adults and Viseland or other are orthogonal for a characteristical constrained on the members of